FBAR vs FATCA

 Disadvantages

-- Must report accounts even with signature authority only
+- Must report accounts even if they produce no income

 Best For

-- • Anyone with foreign accounts exceeding $10,000 at any point
+- • Any US person with foreign financial accounts exceeding $10,000 aggregate at any point in the year

-- • US citizens and residents with signature authority over foreign accounts
+- • US citizens with signature authority over foreign corporate or business accounts

 Advantages

-- Filed with your tax return (one process)
+- Filed with your tax return — one integrated process with your 1040

-- Covers broader range of assets including stocks, partnerships
+- Covers broader range of assets: foreign stocks, partnership interests, life insurance, annuities, hedge funds

 Disadvantages